On the existence of factors intersecting sets of cycles in regular graphs: Introduction

 It is proved in \cite{ReductionBFC} that Conjecture~\ref{con:BFC} reduces to non-$3$-edge-colorable cubic graphs which are cyclically $5$-edge-connected.
 Moreover, with the help of a computer, the conjecture was verified for cubic graphs of order at most 36~\cite{brinkmann2013generation}, which can be seen as an indication that the conjecture might be true in general.
 Nevertheless, a general solution seems to be far away.

-Hence, in order to make further progress, weaker statements moved into focus.
+Hence, in order to make further progress, the focus has shifted to weaker statements.
 The following three conjectures are all implied by the Berge-Fulkerson Conjecture and decrease in their strength, i.e.\ each conjecture is implied by the previous.

 \begin{con}[Fan, Raspaud~\cite{fan1994fulkerson}] Every bridgeless cubic graph has three perfect matchings with an empty intersection. \end{con}

 \begin{con}[Máčajová, Škoviera~\cite{MACAJOVA2005112}, see also~\cite{Kaiser2010}] Every bridgeless cubic graph has two perfect matchings such that their intersection does not contain an edge-cut of odd cardinality. \end{con}